 That first evening we enjoyed the Everything Soup by itself for dinner.
 Since it’s chock full of good stuff and very filling, that’s all that was needed.
 However, the next day I wanted to share the soup with some family members, in this case, three different households.
 Soup alone—even very appealing soup—often does not make as good an impression as it would if accompanied by some type of bread and a simple dessert.
 So I also made cornbread and some peanut butter cookies.
 Let me tell you … that ensemble looked very attractive in a napkin-lined basket and was well received by all!

-1/2 teaspoon salt
+- ½ teaspoon salt

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-1 cup buttermilk (see notes below)
+- 1 cup buttermilk (see notes below)

-1 large egg
+- 1 large egg